 At another daily paper, covering two major cities in the North of England, the NUJ father-of-chapel reported that: "excluding specialists and those with responsibility for the newsdesk, we now have only five general reporters, sometimes producing a paper in excess of 35 pages.

-Due to holidays, for the first two weeks in August, the entire features 'team' consists of one person, in charge of overseeing the production of four supplements, the usual dedicated run-of-paper pages, Metro and, oh, possibly finding and writing some about replacing them.
-A further reporter was on maternity leave while another colleague was on long-term sick leave.
+Due to holidays, for the first two weeks in August, the entire features 'team' consists of one person, in charge of overseeing the production of four supplements, the usual dedicated run-of-paper pages, Metro and, oh, possibly finding and writing some good features too."